faithoflifedev/yt/tool/README.md

 https://accounts.google.com/o/oauth2/auth?client_id=[client_id_from_the_API_console]&redirect_uri=urn:ietf:wg:oauth:2.0:oob&scope=https://www.googleapis.com/auth/youtube&response_type=code
 ```

-After following the steps to authorize the provdided account with the app created in the API console, you will be presented with an single use authorization code.
+After following the steps to authorize the provided account with the app created in the API console, you will be presented with an single use authorization code.
 The code is entered as the **_code_** line in the _yaml_ or _json_file referenced above.

 ## Using of the Data API